OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 $ drozer agent build  --permission android.permission.REQUIRED_PERMISSION
 ```

-Note that this method cannot be used for "Signature" level permissions as Drozer would need to be signed by the same certificate as the target application.
+Note that this method cannot be used for `signature` level permissions, as Drozer would need to be signed by the same certificate as the target application.

 #### Remediation